PolygenceJustinZ/BSE_Template_Portfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Justin Z | Evergreen Valley High School | Electrical Engineering | Rising Senior

-**Replace the BlueStamp logo below with an image of yourself and your completed project.
+**The image of myself and my completed project will come in the future.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

-# Final Milestone
+# Final Milestone - Not Started

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**